google/fonts/TRIVIA.md

 ### Install on Windows

-You can install all of the fonts using Windows power shell.
+You can install all of the fonts using Windows PowerShell.
 Change directories to the folder where you downloaded the package, and run the following command:
 ```
 $fonts = (New-Object -ComObject Shell.Application).Namespace(0x14)
 dir ofl/*/*.ttf | %{ $fonts.CopyHere($_.fullname) }